Let’s add a little brightness to our day with this fabulous Lemon Chicken Orzo Soup!

 The Directions

-- Add the chicken, and let simmer.
+- Simmer.
+Add the chicken, and let simmer.
 Once the chicken is cooked through, transfer it to a cutting board and dice or shred.

 Storage Tips